nichtich/Pandoc-Elements/xt/README.md

     $ perl -Ilib xt/get-pandoc-releases.pl

-Run all normal tests (or a selected test) by selecting a binary with `PATH`:
+Then run all or selected tests with all or selected pandoc releases:

-    $ PATH=xt/bin/1.15.2:$PATH prove -l
+    $ ./xt/prove

-Run all normal tests with all pandoc releases:
+    $ ./xt/prove '>=1.17'

-    $ perl -Ilib xt/prove-all.t
+    $ ./xt/prove '>=1.17' t/stringify.t